amgundeti/markov-model/README.md

 ### Benchmarking the Hashtable
-Below is a graph benchmarking the performance of this hashtable implementation compared to Python's dictionary
+Below is a graph benchmarking the performance of this hashtable implementation compared to Python's dictionary.
 ![performance](https://user-images.githubusercontent.com/107568169/211171429-8c248c16-2c0c-4f1a-9109-a7df9113faf1.png)